 Truckers are opposing these laws because they don’t believe that they will have a noticeable impact on highway safety.
 These rules were put into place to ensure the safety of everyone on the road.
 However, this fails if people are refusing to follow them.

 Hupy and Abraham, S.C. is dedicated to providing top notch legal services when someone is in a car accident due to unsafe drivers.
-If you or someone you love has been injured in an accident recently, please call the firm at 800-800-5678.
+If you've been involved in a truck accident contact us online or call us directly at 800.800.5678 to schedule your free consultation.